PaulKinlan/paul.kinlan.me/content/2020-05-21-use-bookmarklets-on-chrome-on-android.markdown

 ---
+date: 2020-05-21 16:20:28.560000+00:00
+link: ''
 slug: use-bookmarklets-on-chrome-on-android
-date: 2020-05-21T16:20:28.560Z
+summary: For years, I thought bookmarklets weren't supported on Chrome for Android.
+Turns out, they are!
+You just need to access your bookmarks through the address bar, not the Bookmarks menu.
+This method retains the page context, allowing your bookmarklets to execute JavaScript properly.
+This opens up new possibilities for customizing web pages on Android.
+tags:
+- bookmarklets
+- chrome
+- android
+- mobile browsing
+- web customization
 title: Use Bookmarklets on Chrome on Android
-link: ''
-tags: [bookmarklet, chrome, android]

 ---

 I love Bookmarklets, they let you quickly customise web sites in a lighter way than a Chrome extension, and for the longest time (5 years), I thought it wasn't possible to run Bookmarklets on Chrome on Android.